Huawei: Recent performance

 By 2018, Huawei had sold 200 million smartphones.
-They reported that strong consumer demand for premium range smart phones helped the company reach consumer sales in excess of $52 billion in 2018.

-Huawei announced worldwide revenues of $105.1 billion for 2018, with a net profit of $8.7 billion.
-Huawei's Q1 2019 revenues were up 39% year-over-year, at US$26.76 billion.

 In 2019, Huawei reported revenue of US$122 billion.
 By the second quarter of 2020, Huawei had become the world's top smartphone seller, overtaking Samsung for the first time.
 In 2021, Huawei was ranked the second-largest R&D investor in the world by the EU Joint Research Centre (JRC) in its EU Industrial R&D Investment Scoreboard and ranked fifth in the world in US patents according to a report by Fairview Research's IFI Claims Patent Services.

-However, heavy international sanctions saw Huawei's revenues drop by 32% in the 2021 third quarter.
+However, heavy international sanctions saw Huawei's revenues drop by 32% in the third quarter of 2021.
 Linghao Bao, an analyst at policy research firm Trivium China said the "communications giant went from being the second-largest smartphone maker in the world, after Samsung, to essentially dead."
 By the end of third quarter in 2022, Huawei revenue had dropped a further 19.7% since the beginning of the year.
+Yet, for the eight consecutive year, Huawei remained the top patent applicant for patents filled under the PCT, with 6600 published applications in 2024.

+By mid-2024, the company had recovered after a brief decline in turnover and profit and continued its expansion.
+Most foreign parts in the supply chain were successfully replaced by domestic products in a relatively short period of time.
+In the first quarter of 2024, the company's profits increased nearly six-fold compared to the previous year to just under US$2.7 billion.
+On 21 June 2024, Huawei announced that HarmonyOS is now installed on over 900 million devices and has become the second most popular mobile OS in China.

 Corporate affairs

 Huawei classifies itself as a "collective" entity and prior to 2019 did not refer to itself as a private company.
 Richard McGregor, author of The Party: The Secret World of China's Communist Rulers, said that this is "a definitional distinction that has been essential to the company's receipt of state support at crucial points in its development".
 McGregor argued that "Huawei's status as a genuine collective is doubtful."
-Huawei's position has shifted in 2019 when, Dr. Song Liuping, Huawei's chief legal officer, commented on the US government ban, said: "Politicians in the US are using the strength of an entire nation to come after a private company." (emphasis added).
+Huawei's position shifted in 2019 when Dr. Song Liuping, Huawei's chief legal officer, commenting on the US government ban, said: "Politicians in the US are using the strength of an entire nation to come after a private company." (emphasis added).